 A new resident to the Island may benefit from the tax caps mentioned above.
-In addition, they may on meeting specific conditions, receive distributions from a non-Guernsey registered company free of all Guernsey tax to the extent that the profits distributed by the company were made prior to the individual becoming resident.
+In addition, they may receive distributions from a non-Guernsey registered company free of all Guernsey tax to the extent that the profits distributed by the company were made prior to the individual becoming resident.

-Furthermore, if a UK resident company is shareholder controlled in Guernsey, future profits made by the company, post the individual taking up residence in Guernsey, may well be subject to double tax relief in Guernsey in respect of UK tax paid by the company, meaning little, if any, tax is payable in Guernsey.
+Furthermore, if a UK resident company is shareholder controlled in Guernsey future profits made by the company, post the individual taking up residence in Guernsey, may well be subject to double tax relief in Guernsey in respect of UK tax paid by the company.